Hoda Muthana: Citizenship

 In January 2016, the Obama Administration revoked Muthana's passport, and stated in a letter that she was not a birthright citizen because her father's termination of diplomatic status had not been officially documented until February 1995.

-President Trump instructed Secretary of State Mike Pompeo to not allow her back into the country.
+Donald Trump instructed Secretary of State Mike Pompeo to not allow her back into the country.
 Pompeo released a press statement that read: "Ms. Hoda Muthana is not a U.S. citizen and will not be admitted into the United States.
 She does not have any legal basis, no valid U.S. passport, no right to a passport, nor any visa to travel to the United States.
 We continue to strongly advise all U.S. citizens not to travel to Syria."
 Her lawyer, Charles Swift disputes the government's argument regarding birthright citizenship, asserting her father was discharged from his diplomatic position a month before she was born.
 On February 21, 2019, Muthana's father, Ahmed Ali Muthana, filed an emergency lawsuit, asking the federal government to affirm Muthana's citizenship and allow her to return to the United States.

 In November 2019, a federal judge ruled that she did not have American citizenship.

 In 2021, the DC Circuit Court of Appeals upheld the decision of the District Court, ruling that Muthana is not a US citizen.
 In 2022, the United States Supreme Court declined to hear her appeal.

 Later developments

 In April 2021, her sister was arrested while allegedly attempting to join ISIS.

+As of June 2024, Muthana and her 7 year old son are being held in the Al-Roj detention camp (along with over 65,000 suspected Islamic State members and their families) in north-east Syria by US-allied Kurdish forces.
+She’s well-known in the camp for being outspoken.
+She doesn’t wear a face veil and scrawled F-ISIS on the wall outside her tent.